burberius/eve-esi/README.md

 To run the tests that use authorization you need to have some environment variables set, this information should not be published:
 * SSO_CLIENT_ID
-* SSO_CLIENT_SECRET
 * SSO_REFRESH_TOKEN

-Client id and secret can be created on the following page: https://developers.eveonline.com/ You should use http://localhost as redirect url as that is the value used in the test and it also makes it easier after the redirect.
+Client id can be created on the following page: https://developers.eveonline.com/ You should use http://localhost as redirect url as that is the value used in the test and it also makes it easier after the redirect.

 ### Create a refresh token for the tests
-To create a refresh token, you have to start the class *net/troja/eve/esi/api/auth/SsoAuthTest.java* with your client id as first and the secret as second argument.
-Then it shows you the url on console.
+To create a refresh token, you have to start the class *net/troja/eve/esi/api/auth/SsoAuthTest.java* with your client id as the argument or set the environment variables `SSO_CLIENT_ID`.

-Open the url in your browser, login with your account and authorize the access.
+The url will open in your browser, login with your account and authorize the access.
 This will redirect you to an url on localhost, something like:
 ```
 http://localhost/?code=7z524J_PQZ1YjacS35d8JRkOVwNl-jCvn814xCrgeSm3Acc981lZWW0&state=somesecret